mikhashev/personal-context-manager/docs/technical-description.md

 When interacting with AI, the user transfers `instructions.yaml` and links to the other files.
 The AI follows instructions for accessing, processing, and updating each file according to its format and update rules, while maintaining the integrity of the entire context.

+## Future Benchmarking

+We are developing a comprehensive benchmarking framework to quantify the performance improvements provided by PCM technology.
+Our preliminary testing indicates substantial benefits in several key areas:

+- **Context preservation** between sessions compared to traditional approaches
+- **Recommendation accuracy** enhancement through contextual personalization
+- **Response time optimization** through efficient context transfer

+Detailed benchmarking methodology and results will be published as our testing program progresses.
+The benchmarking will include controlled comparisons with baseline approaches, documented test cases, and reproducible methodologies.

 ## Social Impact

 This technology has the potential to: